Office of Career & Professional Development

 During this week of College of Arts and Sciences focused events, we offer a series of workshops to prepare students for the Career Fair, learn about the Leadership and Professional Development Program, practice interviewing skills, and take LinkedIn headshots.

-The Office of Career and Professional Development offers industry specific events for students to learn more about specific career opportunities.
+The Office of Career and Professional Development offers industry specific events and alumni lunch & learn sessions for students to learn more about specific career opportunities.
 These panels are informative and provide practical opportunities for students to connect with professionals, practice their networking skills, and make connections for future employment.

 Sophomore Success